Soo-econ/ECON567B-SIUC/README.md

 <br>

 ## [3] Problem Set 10.12.
-We will use the dataset `WAGEPAN.DTA` to solve problemset 10.12.
+We will use the dataset `WAGEPAN.DTA` to solve problem set 10.12.

 ```
 use wagepan, replace